ycz-lovelife/nyc-commercial_Office_Renting/README.md

 ## Results
-Below is the final R² score of linear regression model after a few rounds of feature engineering.
+Below is the final R² score of linear regression model after a few rounds of feature engineering. <br>

 |   Model    |      R² |
 |------------|---------|
 |Validation  |  0.5227 |